tematikkp/thetm/README.md

 # tematikkp.github.io/thetm
-my own github for osu and other games
+my own github webpage for osu, maimai, and other games

 Hello there.
-Welcome to my repository.
+Welcome to my webpage repository.
 This website is for documenting osu! (mostly) and other stuff.

+Please keep in mind that I'm trying my best to not violate anyone's copyright.